Is Bali Safe for Travelers?

 I decided to put this guide together after experiencing a few disappointing situations myself.
 With the hopes of helping others avoid falling victim to any Bali scams or traps.
 Specially for first-time visitors.

-Besides exploring Bali’s safety regarding petty crime and scams, I will also discuss road safety, natural disasters, health precautions, possible dangerous situations, and safety tips.
+Besides exploring Bali’s safety issues regarding petty crime and scams, I will also discuss road safety, natural disasters, health precautions, animals, possible dangerous situations, safety tips, and more.

-Below are things to avoid in Bali and some travel tips to ensure your safety.
+Below is a full guide on Bali safety, things to avoid, and some travel tips to ensure you’re always safe.

 Snatching of Phones and Bags While Driving a Bike